Afghanistan–United States relations: Peace Agreement between Taliban and United States

-On February 29, 2020, Khalilzad (U.S. envoy) and Taliban's Baradar signed a conditional peace agreement that paves a path for a significant drawdown of the U.S. military in Afghanistan before May 2021.
-The agreement also includes guarantees from the Taliban side that the nation will not be used for any terrorist activities.
+On February 29, 2020, Khalilzad (U.S. envoy) and Taliban's Baradar signed a conditional peace agreement that paved a path for a significant drawdown of the U.S. military in Afghanistan before May 2021.
+The agreement also included guarantees from the Taliban that the nation will not be used for any terrorist activities.

-The deal explains intra-Afghan negotiation must start the following month, Ghani, the Afghan president, said the Taliban should meet his own conditions of government before entering the talks.
-The U.S.- Taliban agreement does not call for an immediate cease-fire.
+The deal explained intra-Afghan negotiation must start the following month, Ghani, the Afghan president, said the Taliban should meet his own conditions of government before entering the talks.
+The U.S.- Taliban agreement did not call for an immediate cease-fire.
 In the days just after signing the agreement, fighters of the Taliban carried out dozens of attacks on Afghan security forces.
-In response to the attack, the U.S. carried out airstrikes against Taliban troops in the southern province of Helmand.
+In response to the attack, the United States carried out airstrikes against Taliban troops in the southern province of Helmand.

-With the signing of the US-Taliban peace agreement on the 29th of February 2020, U.S. and NATO allies have agreed to reduce the number of troops stationed in Afghanistan in non-combatant roles over the next 14 months in order to end the war in Afghanistan.
+With the signing of the US-Taliban peace agreement on 29 February 2020, United States and NATO allies agreed to reduce the number of troops stationed in Afghanistan in non-combatant roles over the next 14 months in order to end the war in Afghanistan.